|

 Appreciation

-The Board would like to thank the shareholders, bankers, customers, suppliers of the Group and other stakeholders who have extended their continued support to the Group and all staff of the Group for their contributions to the Group in the period.
+The Board would like to thank the shareholders, bankers, customers, suppliers of the Group and other stakeholders who have extended their continued support to the Group and all staff of the Group for their contributions to the Group in the year.

 Dr. TAN Lucio C.